openmfe/website/src/pages/development/microfrontend-deepdive.md

 If you look at the repository, you will find that the microfrontend contains a `frontend` and a `backend` folder.

-Wait a second—backend?
+Wait a second, backend?
 Yes!
 A microfrontend, being a self-contained stack, also needs some server-side functionality.
 This is a little service (deployed as container or <abbr title="Function as a service">FaaS</abbr>) that helps the client-side part with things like authorisation against external APIs, aggregating data from different sources, caching generic content, and transforming data so it can be easier processed by the client-side code (e.g. removing unneeded data to make the transmission more efficient and not expose more data than necessary).

 The microfrontend repository also contains configuration for <abbr title="Continuous Integration and Continuous Delivery">CI/CD</abbr> and “Infrastructure as Code”.
 As the microfrontend is hosted on Github, we are using Github Actions for CI/CD.
 The infrastructure is hosted on <abbr title="Amazon Web Services">AWS</abbr>, this is why the repo contains a `cloudformation.yml` file with the infrastructure specification.
 We will discuss CI/CD and IaC later.